-Washington considers staying on Pacific Daylight Time forever
+Washington state considers staying on Pacific Daylight Time forever

 - Howard Schultz didn't vote on latest Seattle school levies

-What people want is that extra hour of light in the evening rather than the morning, said Senator Sam Hunt (D-Olympia), who is among the sponsors of Senate Bill 5139.
+What people want is that extra hour of light in the evening rather than the morning, said Sen. Sam Hunt, D-Olympia, who is among the sponsors of Senate Bill 5139.
 A similar proposal, House Bill 1196, is working its way through that chamber.

-Voters in California have backed a measure to adopt permanent Daylight Time.
+Voters in California have backed a measure to adopt permanent daylight time.
 Washington legislators say that could tip the balance for our state.

 “What California did changed the conversation,” Hunt said.

-The bill is currently in the Senate’s State Government, Tribal Relations & Elections Committee and is expected to get the votes needed to move forward, he said.
+The bill is in the Senate’s State Government, Tribal Relations & Elections Committee and is expected to get the votes needed to move forward, he said.

-Hunt and other sponsors of the bills say it’s critical that the West Coast be unified in their approach to the time change, or the elimination of it.
+Hunt and other sponsors say it’s critical that the West Coast be unified in their approach to the time change, or the elimination of it.

 Oregon and Idaho also are considering the change.

-Other states are trying to get off the teeter-totter as well.
+Other states are trying to get off the time teeter-totter as well.
 Florida passed the Sunshine Protection Act last year, and a similar bill will be before the Tennessee Legislature this session.

-If adopted, the bill would go into effect next year.
+If adopted, the Washington state bill would go into effect next year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.